What is Pellet Color Concentrate?

 In general, the production of concentrate/masterbatch follows these steps, the selected concentrate mixture of color and additives is distributed into a polymer carrier by heat treatment and a high shear mixing extruder.
 The mixture is then cooled after being extruded out of the die head and cut and formed into granules via a pelletizer.

-How is concentrate added to plastics?
+How is concentrate added to coloring plastic?

 Concentrate pellets are metered or “let down” into the polymer using a predefined ratio prior to the molding or extrusion into the final product.
 The amount of concentrate varies widely but is usually in the range of 2% to 6%.
 The let-down or LDR (let down ratio) indicates the ratio of resin to the concentrated product.